How to reduce food waste in your diet

 How can we make something as boring as leftovers interesting?
-In recent studies it was discovered that out of twenty two food groups, the most commonly disposed items in households were fruits and vegetables by 39%.
+In recent studies, it was discovered that out of twenty-two food groups, the most commonly disposed of items in households were fruits and vegetables by 39%.
 The most disposed item was dairy at 17%, followed by meat products at 14%.

 “Higher quality diets have greater amounts of fruits and vegetables, which are being wasted in greater quantities than other food,” says co-author Meredith Niles, a University of Vermont assistant professor.
 “Eating healthy is important, and brings many benefits, but as we pursue these diets, we must think much more consciously about food waste.”
 NY post.

 HOW TO MANAGE YOUR RELATIONSHIP BETWEEN DIET AND THE AMOUNT OF FOOD YOU WASTE